tymyrddin/purple/source/docs/distribution-networks/observable-semantics/reading-across-the-record.md

 # Reading across the record

-The rest of this section takes the evidence a class at a time: the SCADA journal, the relay's records, the historian, the meter, the gas station, the phone call.
-This page reads across them, because no single record settles anything, and it is worth stating once what the whole method rests on.
+No single record settles anything, so the evidence is read across the classes, the SCADA journal against the relay's records, the historian, the meter, the gas station, the phone call.
+What the whole reading rests on is worth setting down.

 ## Independence is what a record is worth